techthumb1/bls_project/README.md

 * <a href="#p7">Topic 7</a>: Productivity and Technological Change
 * <a href="#p8">Topic 8</a>: Safety and Health Statistics

 ### Approach

 This project will consist of examining several branches of the BLS databases which are aggregated through surveys and other data collection methods.
-Will use custom dataset
+Will use custom dataset of the Bureau of Labor and Statistics to create a dataset of economic factors.

+Upon completion of this project, the dataset will be used to create a dashboard that will allow the user to explore the economic factors of the U.S.

+The dashboard will allow the user to explore the economic factors of the U.S. by selecting a specific economic factor.
+The user will be able to select the year and the state to explore the economic factor of the U.S.

 Examination of the following objectives:
 * <a href="#p1">Objective 1</a>: Conduct EDA of each dataset